filecoin-project/filplus-ssa-bot/CONTRIBUTING.md

 - Use [Markdown](https://daringfireball.net/projects/markdown/) for documentation.
 - Reference the methods and classes you're describing.
-- Update the documentation with each change in the codebase that affects how users build, test, and interact with the
+- Update the documentation with each change in the codebase that affects how users build, test, and interact with the project.